skorch-dev/skorch/docs/user/neuralnet.rst

             loss += self.lambda1 * sum([w.abs().sum() for w in self.module_.parameters()])
             return loss

-.. note:: This example also reguralizes the biases, which you typically
+.. note:: This example also regularizes the biases, which you typically
     don't need to do.